JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-02-08-distilbert_sequence_classifier_ade_en.md

 ## References

-This model is trained on a custom dataset comprising of CADEC, DRUG-AE and Twimed.
+This model has been trained on a custom dataset comprising of CADEC, DRUG-AE and Twimed.

 ## Benchmarking